rafaelkabata/rafaelkabata/README.md

  ## 🧑‍💼 ABOUT ME

 He is a Bachelor of Agronomic Engineering graduated from UNESP in 2020.
 He has worked in the following areas: commercial, plant nutrition, post-harvest and packaging for marketing.
-Currently in the second semester of Multiplatform Software Development at FATEC. 📩Contact: rafaelkabata@icloud.com
+Currently in the fourth semester of Multiplatform Software Development at FATEC. 📩Contact: rafaelkabata@icloud.com

 </div>